 How to Prioritize

 You likely won’t be able to fix all of your content at once.
-Consider these options to help you prioritize.
+Consider these options to help you prioritize for current accommodations.

 - If your student has a “Base Level Accessibility of Course Materials” accommodation, prioritize fixing any Scanned PDFs you have in the course.
 This is the least accessible format and will create the most barriers for the most students.